 That's that's that random acts of love by not charging you.

-I mean, that's why the brilliant advertisers for the brilliant advertisers, they didn't need a focus group to devise a great advertising campaign for a client to sell the product and reach millions.
+I mean, that's why the brilliant advertisers for the brilliant advertisers didn't need a focus group to devise a great advertising campaign for a client to sell the product and reach millions.

-So you can't take a chance if this commercial is going to cost us what?
+So, you can't take a chance if this commercial is going to cost us what was Super Bowl commercial cost.

-Okay, so if you're going to spend four and a half million dollars on a Super Bowl commercial, you had better make sure you we're not going to do this flying blind.
+So, if you're going to spend $4.5 million on a Super Bowl commercial, you had better make sure we're not going to do this fly blind.

-And so that all the focus group these people did, the the research must have told them that the way to separate people from their money is to guild trip them.
+And so, all the focus group these people did, the research must have told them that the way to separate people from their money is to guilt trip them.

 That's what I concluded from some of this stuff.

-You know, one of my all-time favorite products ran their first ever Super Bowl spot yesterday.
+You know, one of my all-time favorite products ran their first ever Super Bowl spot yesterday, Mopi.

-Uh uh Mofi was the first to come along with a decent sized battery in the case that gave you at least double the battery life.
+Mopi was the first to come along with a decent-sized battery in the case that gave you at least double the battery life.

-I mean now if you if you didn't see last year's dog and horse pony show, uh I imagine the ad this year was kind of cute, but this is a replay of last year's.
+I mean, now, if you, if you didn't see last year's dog and horse pony show, um, I imagine the ad this year was kind of cute, but this is a replay of last year's.

 And what'd that tell you?